Sunday School (LDS Church): Priesthood Correlation Program changes

 The 1970s saw dramatic change within the Sunday School.
 In 1971, as part of the church Priesthood Correlation Program, the name of the Deseret Sunday School Union was changed to simply Sunday School, and the Sunday School general "superintendent" was renamed the general Sunday School "president".
 Additionally, curriculum planning and writing became more centralized and coordinated; for the first time, the Sunday School stopped providing unique lesson manuals each year, and the church began a four-year curriculum rotation pattern.
 In 1979, Hugh W. Pinnock became the general president of the Sunday School, the first church general authority to hold the position since apostle David O. McKay's tenure ended in 1934.
 In 1980, the church instructed the Sunday School to stop passing the sacrament during its classes, a practice that Brigham Young had begun in 1877.

 Sunday School periodicals

 In 1866, just prior to the formal organization of the Sunday School Union, Cannon had begun publishing the Juvenile Instructor magazine.
 Although the magazine was owned and edited solely by Cannon, it nevertheless became the de facto official publication of the Deseret Sunday School Union in the late 1860s.
 On January 1, 1901, the church purchased the magazine from the Cannon family and the Juvenile Instructor officially became an organ of the church's Sunday School.
 In 1930, it was replaced by The Instructor, which was published until 1970.
 The Sunday School currently does not have an official periodical, but information that may be used in Sunday School appears in the Ensign (now the Liahona) and the New Era (now the For the Strength of Youth) magazines.

+Sunday school presidencies

+On March 18, 2026, a letter from the First Presidency to church leaders was written, saying, "The First Presidency and Quorum of the Twelve Apostles have determined that, effective immediately, the bishop may call a man or a woman to serve as ward Sunday school president".
+The letter also said, "If a man is called as Sunday school president, he must hold the Melchizedek Priesthood, and his counselors and secretary must be male members of the ward.
+If a woman is called as Sunday school president, her counselors and secretary must be female members of the ward."
+Previously, ward Sunday school presidents could only be men, which is still the case for stake Sunday school presidents and at the general church level, including the Sunday School General Presidency.